-Plessis-Brion Castle, locally known as Château du Plessis-Brion, lies in the village of Le Plessis-Brion, north east of the town of Compiègne in the Oise department in Picardy region in France.
+Plessis-Brion Castle, locally known as Château du Plessis-Brion, lies in the village of Le Plessis-Brion, in the Oise department in France.

 Plessis-Brion Castle was built in the beginning of the 16th century on the foundations of a medieval predecessor.
 It is said to be the only remaining Renaissance castle in the Oise department.
 It was built by Jean de Poumereux, Marquess of Plessis-Brion and Grand Master of Artillery to King Francis I.